ArevaloBrandon115/object_label/README.md

 <a name="Features"/>

-A part can highlights when hovering over the corresponding part or Button on the left hand side
+A object could be highlighted when hovering over the corresponding part or the button on the left hand side

 <a name="Scripts"/>